Learn ➜ Material Health GuidesLead Guide

 What are the limits on lead in products?

 I think this list is really useful for putting lead exposures into perspective.
-FYI, PPM means parts per million, and is a way of describing the concentration of something.
+In case you’re not already familiar, PPM means parts per million, and is a way of describing the concentration of something.
 It’s just like how percent — or, per cent, means per hundred.
 But in situations like measuring lead, even 0.01% per cent, is way too big.
 So, ppm is used instead in most cases.
 Toward the bottom, ppb is used— parts per billion— where even less lead is allowed.

 • 300 ppm is the limit for lead in the metal parts of bicycles.

-• 100 ppm is the limit for lead in children’s toys.
+• 100 ppm is the limit for lead in food packaging and children’s toys.

 • 90 ppm is the limit for lead in paint and furniture — defined by the CPSC as objects used to support people or things or may be functional/decorative articles.
 Such products include beds, bookcases, chairs, chests, tables, dressers, desks, pianos, television consoles, and sofas.
 They do not regulate appliances like refrigerators and air conditioners, or cabinets, windows, or blinds.